SockNastre/drawio-bitwiseoperations/README.md

 2. In diagrams.net, go to "Extras" -> "Plugins".
 3. In the opened dialogue, click "Add".
    - If on desktop version, click "Select File..." and select [bitOps plugin](bitops.js) file.
-   - If on web version, click "Custom..." then add URL to [bitOps plugin](bitops.js) code in this repo.
+   - If on web version, click "Custom..." then add URL to [bitOps plugin](bitops.js) code from this repo.
 (UNTESTED)

 ### Showcase